open5e/open5e/source/characters/southlandsheroes_races.rst

 any creature within 15 feet with this ability and force the target to make a Wisdom saving throw against a DC equal to 8 + your proficiency modifier + your Dexterity modifier.
-On a failed save, the target is :ref:`frightened`.
+On a failed save, the target is :ref:`srd:frightened`.
 The frightened creature can repeat this save at the end of each of its turns, ending the condition on a success.
 Creatures wearing full-face helmets, eye protection, etc. gain advantage on the save.
 You may use this ability a number of times per day equal to your Constitution modifier, and you regain all expended uses when you finish a long rest.
 This ability replaces your bite attack.

 **Regeneration.** Some lizardfolk heal at an impressive rate.
 Whenever you spend at least one Hit Die to regain hit points during a short rest,